-Museums will begin to reopen in Rome on Monday.
+Museums will begin to reopen in Rome on Monday the 1st of February 2021.
 This is exciting news, and we can look forward to some cool exhibitions and events in the pipeline.

 The Torlonia Marbles